 Achievements

-- Unanimously elected House Democratic leader in November 2022, becoming the first African American to lead a party caucus in either chamber of Congress.
+- Elected House Democratic Leader in November 2022 without opposition after Nancy Pelosi's retirement from leadership, becoming the first African American to lead a party caucus in either chamber of Congress, and has since been unanimously renominated by House Democrats in every subsequent leadership election.

 Controversies